nikeshnaik/Retrieval-Augmented-Generation/Readme.md

 - [x] Use Gutenberg Project book and cleanup for demo
 - [x] buy openai credits for MVP
 - [x] Find right VectorDB, settled with Qdrant
-- [ ] Use simple text file with content for v1
+- [x] Use simple text file with content for v1
+- [ ] Dump openAI embeddings of text file to vectorDB.

 ### Learning Goals